 What’s more, Greek yogurt is lower in calories and fat and higher in protein than full-fat sour cream.

-Greek yogurt can be used as a substitute in dips, dressings and toppings.
+Greek yogurt can be used as a substitute for sour cream in dips, dressings, and toppings.

 Additionally, equal parts of full-fat Greek yogurt can be used in place of regular sour cream in any recipe, including baked goods.

 Greek yogurt is a strained yogurt that has a thick texture similar to sour cream.
 However, it is lower in calories and fat and can be used as a replacement for sour cream in many recipes.